yearn/yearn-devdocs/docs/getting-started/products/yprisma/farming.md

 # Introduction to Yearn PRISMA Incentives Farming

-The Prisma Wars are officially underway, which means full steam ahead for yPRISMA, Yearn's newest tokenized locker product.
+The Prisma Wars are officially underway, which means full steam ahead for yPRISMA: Yearn's newest tokenized locker product.

 Yearn has claimed its PRISMA airdrop as yPRISMA and is preparing to distribute these tokens to yCRV users and yPRISMA LPs.